Skip to main content

 Written by Yury Gorelik

-A trigger must be set to Enabled before it will fire.
-An disabled trigger is skipped entirely, regardless of any other settings.
+A trigger must be set to Active before it will fire.
+An inactive trigger is skipped entirely, regardless of any other settings.

 The Trigger Conditions Do Not Match The Reservation